miryamgnazzo/backward-error-nonlinear/README.md

 M. Gnazzo, L. Robol, ..., available on arXiv.

-The use of the Riemannian optimization-based approach requires the [manoot package](https://www.manopt.org/index.html).
+The use of the Riemannian optimization-based approach requires the [manopt package](https://www.manopt.org/index.html).